+#2 Other includes cash and derivatives.

-"#2 Other" includes cash or cash equivalents, sovereigns, derivatives or ETFs.
-The investments included under "#2 Other" are used for hedging, liquidity, and efficient portfolio management purposes, while cash is used in the meaning of ancillary liquid assets.
+The investments included under "#2 Other" are used for hedging, liquidity, efficient portfolio management purposes or to achieve the investment objective, while cash is used in the meaning of ancillary liquid assets.

 There are currently no minimum environmental or social safeguards for these investments.

 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?